Yakhyobek1997/datasets/README.md

-# datasets
+# praktikum_datasets
-I worked with datasets during my AI practicum course
+Datasets for Data Science and AI Praktikum